-BRIEF-Details of India's 2019 bond auction results - cbank
+Brief-Details of India's 2019 bond auction results - cbank

 March 31 The following bids, mergers, acquisitions and disposals were reported by 2000 GMT on Friday:

-MUMBAI, Oct 4 * India cbank says receives 165 bids for 140.04 billion rupees at 2019 bond auction * India cbank says accepts 52 bids for 59.92 billion rupees at 2019 bond auction; fully sold * India cbank says partial allotment of 52.84 percent on 6 bids at 2019 bond auction * India cbank says accepts all 6 non-competitive bids for 80 million rupees at 2019 bond auction * For more details on the auction results, see: (Reporting by Neha Dasgupta)
+*India cbank says receives 129 bids for 110.76 bln rupees at 2019 bond auction *India cbank says accepts 32 bids for 29.98 bln rupees at 2019 bond auction *India cbank says partial allotment of 45.71 pct on 4 bids at 2019 bond auction *India cbank says accepts sole non-competitive bid for 20 mln rupees at 2019 bond auction

 March 31 The following bids, mergers, acquisitions and disposals were reported by 2000 GMT on Friday: